Project-ELYX/Project-StormPOD/README.md

 # Project-StormPOD

 Coding and functions for the experimental StormPOD hardware.
+Except not the tested version, because Windows comitted genocide on my Debian partition.

 ---